ilemus/Robinhood/README.md

 # Robinhood
 Python implementation of Robinhood API.
 Updated June 27 2019.
-There are three Classes inside of [Robinhood.py](Robinhood.py), the structure is as follows:
+There are three classes inside, the structure is as follows:
 ``` Robinhood ``` has ``` Client ``` uses ``` Url ```

 Upon construction a Client is created with a session.